 Finally, keep in mind that dogs have less dental hygiene at their disposal than human beings do, and certainly not much inclination to take care of this kind of thing themselves.

 And of course, sugar is well known for causing tooth decay and erosion of enamel over the long term – a nasty business for your pet indeed.

 How much sugar can a dog eat daily?

-As a general rule, you’re advised to minimise your dog’s exposure to sugar as much as possible, but it can also be very tempting to treat our pets for good behaviour – or just because we can’t resist their sweet and adorable little faces.
+As a general rule, you’re advised to minimize your dog’s exposure to sugar as much as possible, but it can also be very tempting to treat our pets for good behavior – or just because we can’t resist their sweet and adorable little faces.

-However, as weight gain among domesticated dogs is on the rise, it’s a good idea to consider possible alternative treats to introduce to your dog’s regime.
+However, like weight gain among domesticated dogs is on the rise, it’s a good idea to consider possible alternative treats to introduce to your dog’s regime.